-To apply to Boston Conservatory at Berklee, students must be both academically accepted into the program, and artistically accepted into the program.
-To apply to Boston Conservatory at Berklee, follow the seven simple steps outlined below.
+To enroll at Boston Conservatory at Berklee, students must be both academically accepted into the program and artistically accepted into the program.
+To apply, follow the steps outlined below.
 Any questions about the application process or requirements should be directed to the conservatory's Admissions Office.

 1) Application Fee